RevenueHunt/docs/docs/reference/index.md

 ![quiz builder resutls page resutls page settings basic individual product settings](/images/manual_quizbuilder_resultspage_settings_basic_individualproductsettings.png)

+- **Show main product image** - Click to always show the main product image, even when a variant is recommended.

+- **Show varaint image** - Click to always show the variant image, instead of the main product image.

+- **Show price** - Toggle to display the product price on the results page.

+- **Show vendors** - Toggle to display the product vedndor under the product on the results page.

+- **Show CTA button** - Toggle to display the "add to cart" or "view product" button under the products on the results page.

+- **Show "more info" link** - Toggle to display a "more info" link below the product name or description on the resutls page.
+The link takes you to the product page.

+- **Show description** - Toggle to display the product description below the product name on the results page.
+Additional option is displayed.

+    **Truncate description** - Toggle to shorten the product description on the results page and display a "read more" link which will enlarge it while clicked.

+- **Show reviews** - Toggle to show product rating below the product name on the resutls page.
+After activation make sure to run a [Catalog Sync]() to sync all the product reviews with the app.

+- **Show metafields** - Toggle to allow showing of custom product metafields on the resutls page.
+To show product metafileds follow the instructions in [How to show product metafileds in the quiz]().

 **Style Settings**

 ![quiz builder resutls page resutls page settings basic style](/images/manual_quizbuilder_resultspage_settings_basic_stylesettings.png)